blekenbleu/static/README.md

 - copied into: ./_site/
 - also in: .git/objects/pack/

-Moving static content to a separate GitHub repository could reduce:
+Moving static content to a separate GitHub repository may reduce:
 - storage overhead
 - GitHub Pages build time
 - provided that an appropriate GitHub action replaces Jekyll